Naelah Alshorbaji

-Naelah Alshorbaji (نائلة الشربجي; born January 27, 1998), is a Filipino-Syrian model and beauty pageant titleholder who was crowned Miss Philippines Earth 2021.
+Naelah Alshorbaji (نائلة الشربجي; born January 27, 1998), is a Filipino-Syrian model and beauty pageant contestant who was crowned Miss Philippines Earth 2021.
 She represented the Philippines at the Miss Earth 2021 pageant and finished as a Top 8 semifinalist.

 Early life and education

 Alshorbaji was born in Damascus, Syria, on January 27, 1998, to a Syrian father and a Filipina mother.
 She recalls her time there being surrounded by the family's farm animals.
 In 2011, She and her family moved to the Philippines due the Syrian civil war.

 Pageantry

 Miss Philippines Earth 2021

 In 2021, Alshorbaji joined the Miss Philippines Earth 2021 competition.

 At the end of the event, she was crowned Miss Philippines Earth 2021 succeeding Roxanne Allison Baeyens.

 Miss Earth 2021

 As the winner of Miss Philippines Earth 2021, Alshorbaji represented the Philippines at the Miss Earth 2021 pageant on November 21, 2021 and finished as a Top 8 Finalist.